caseywatts/caseywatts.github.io/projects.md

 ### Folk Tune Transposer
 <https://caseywatts.com/folktunetransposer>

-This tool reads in a folk tune transposes it into another key.
-Fiddles and pianos are in the key of C, but other instruments aren't.
-The Clarinet is in Bb, and the French Horn is in F. This tool makes it possible to transpose ABC-notated tunes on the fly to be playable by non-C instruments.
-You can find ABC-notated folk tunes on sites like <http://folktunefinder.com>
+A ton folk music is written for instruments in the key of C, like fiddles and pianos.
+So many instruments are in other keys - like Clarinet and Trumpet are in the key of Bb, and French Horn is in the key of F. This tool I made makes it possible to transpose folk tunes on the fly to be playable by non-C instruments.
+It reads in music via "ABC" notation, which you can find on folk tune sites like <http://folktunefinder.com>.

 ### DC Metro Map